-This old wives’ tale is certainly effective in deterring people from coming too close to jellyfish.
-After all, no one wants to purposely pee on themselves—or worse, have a friend do it.
-However, many of you will be surprised (and some, a bit regretful) to learn that the tale is not actually true.
+This old wives’ tale is certainly effective in deterring people from getting too close to jellyfish.
+After all, no one wants to purposely pee on themselves—or worse, have someone else do it.
+However, many of you will be surprised to learn that the tale is not actually true.
 Jellyfish stings result from millions of stinging cells on a jellyfish’s tentacle, known as nematocytes, injecting venom into the skin.
 After getting stung, rather than heading straight to the bathroom—or commissioning a brave friend to come with you—follow three simple steps to alleviate the pain: First, remove the tentacles with something other than your fingers (to prevent further stinging).
 Next, disable the nematocytes by pouring an acidic compound, such as vinegar, on the site of the sting.
 Finally, use a flat object to scrape off the stinging cells, and voilà, you have treated your jellyfish sting—without the use of urine!

 If you cross your eyes for too long, they’ll get stuck that way

-It happens the same way for everyone.
 One minute you’re sitting in your high-chair, minding your own business, experimenting with this new eye-trick that you’ve discovered—when suddenly your mother drops the bomb: “If you cross your eyes for too long, they will get stuck that way!”
-Obviously, internal panic ensues, as you scramble to correct your eyes and ensure that it’s not too late for them to be saved.
-The jury is finally back on this claim, however, and the verdict is that it’s bogus.
+Your four-year-old self can breathe easy, however—this claim is totally bogus.

 According to Stephen Kronwith, MD, PhD, Chief of Pediatric Ophthalmology at NYU Winthrop Hospital on Long Island, “Children cross their eyes for fun, but they can’t hold the position for long, and it’s not dangerous.
 They’ll see double, but it won’t leave any permanent issues.”
 His advice?
-“Just ignore it, and they’ll stop doing it,” Dr. Kronwith says.
+“Just ignore it, and they’ll stop doing it.”

 Bees are only attracted to the colour yellow

-Have you ever noticed a bee hovering dangerously close to your yellow shirt and instantly longed to be wearing the blue one you tossed aside that morning?
-You’re probably familiar with the old wives’ tale that bees are only attracted to the colour yellow.
-Surprisingly, however, this is just a myth.
 According to the New York Botanical Garden, bees perceive colour differently than humans, making them able to recognize colours on the lighter end of the spectrum—like yellow or green.
 On the other hand, bees see all darker colours as black.
 Due to their limited eyesight, bees are more likely to pollinate lightly coloured flowers and gravitate toward light clothing (which in their minds are potential flowers).
-Bottom line?
-The next time you wish for a blue shirt to relieve you of a bee’s attention, think again!

 Follow these strategies if you want to help save the bees.